-In making this list of power upgrades, we limited it to what most mechanically inclined people with a free weekend, an open garage stall and a few hundred bucks can perform.
+Searching for more horsepower can quickly lead you down a complicated, expensive and potentially damaging rabbit hole.
+With that in mind, we limited the following list to what most mechanically inclined people with a free weekend, an open garage stall and a few hundred bucks can perform.
+Enjoy.

-Most budding gearheads start here.
-Upgrading to a cold-air intake is relatively simple and can provide a noticeable power boost.
+Many gearheads start here.
+For later-model throttle-body systems, upgrading to a cold-air intake is relatively simple and can provide a noticeable horsepower increase.

 Even so, a stock catalytic converter can restrict airflow and reduce power, making it a prime target for an upgrade.
 A high-flow catalytic converter features larger openings on either end, increasing airflow and power.

 Often called “chips,” performance tuners plug into the diagnostic port.
 They modify the fuel and timing maps to increase performance, typically at the expense of fuel economy.
 Some performance tuners can improve fuel economy, though.

 Tuners are especially popular among diesel owners.
 They’re about the simplest upgrade to install available on the market.

 If your engine is equipped with a turbocharger or supercharger, it arrived from the factory to deliver a preset amount of boost, measured in psi.